cabforum/smime/SBR.md

 Prior to the issuance of a Certificate, the CA SHALL obtain the following documentation from the Applicant:

 1. A Certificate Request; and
-2. An executed Subscriber Agreement or Terms of Use.
+2. An executed Subscriber Agreement and/or Terms of Use.

-The Certificate Request and Subscriber Agreement or Terms of Use MUST be in a form prescribed by the CA and MUST comply with these Requirements.
-They MAY be made, submitted, and/or signed electronically.
+The Certificate Request and Subscriber Agreement or Terms of Use MUST be in a form prescribed by the CA and MUST comply with these Requirements including [Section 9.6.3](#963-subscriber-representations-and-warranties).
 The CA SHOULD obtain any additional documentation the CA determines necessary to fulfil these Requirements.

 The Certificate Request MUST contain a request from, or on behalf of, the Applicant for the issuance of a Certificate, and a certification by, or on behalf of, the Applicant that all of the information contained therein is correct.